 Most of us augment the Office of Vigils with spiritual readings such as found in Celebrating the Seasons and Celebrating the Saints (both compiled by +Robert Atwell – Canterbury Press).
 Amazon also publish Kindle versions of these two books.
 Other anthologies (such as A Word in Season, 8 volumes – Augustinian Press) can also be used, as indeed can others.

 Errata – Simply drag the picture onto the desktop of your PC or Mac and click on it for it to enlarge.
-You can then ‘correct’ your Breviary using a soft pencil.
+You can then ‘correct’ each erratum in your Breviary using a soft pencil.

 Introduction to our Breviary